Dehydrated Cherry Tomatoes

 Step 2: Brush the cut face of the tomatoes with a mixture of salt, pepper, and olive oil.
 I like to use a dishwasher-safe silicone pastry brush.

-Step 3: Dehydrate in your oven or dehydrator.
-The pic below shows the dehydrating cherry tomatoes from raw, to 5 hours in, and then 8 hours.
+The photo below shows the dehydrating cherry tomatoes from raw, to 5 hours in, and then 8 hours.
 You can stop at any point you like.
-Just know that if these dehydrated cherry tomatoes have moisture left, they may mold if left at room temperature.
+Just know that if your dehydrated cherry tomatoes have moisture, they may mold if left at room temperature.

 three panels showing cherry tomatoes at different stages of dryness.